bazelbuild/bazel/README.md

 We currently only support building on Ubuntu, and the binaries only run on Ubuntu.
 You will need packages for the protobuf-compiler, and for libarchive:

     apt-get install protobuf-compiler libarchive-dev

 Then run:

     ./compile.sh

 We are working on bootstrapping bazel with itself.

 Running Bazel
 =============

-Create a google3 directory.
-This is your package root where all of your builds will happen (we're working on removing the google3 naming requirement).
-Add the following directory structure:
+Bazel has some workspace setup requirements (which we're working on removing).
+All builds need to happen from within a google3 directory (or subdirectory) and have certain files exist in certain places.
+To get your workspace set up correctly, copy example-workspace/google3 to wherever you want to do your builds.

+Create your own project with a BUILD file within this google3 directory, for
+example:

     $ cd google3
-    $ mkdir -p tools/genrule my_output my_install
-    $ touch tools/genrule/genrule-setup.sh

-Create tools/genrule/BUILD and add the following to it:

-    exports_files([
-        "genrule-setup.sh",
-    ])

-Create your own project with a BUILD file, for example:

     $ mkdir -p hello
     $ echo 'genrule(name = "world", outs = ["hi"], cmd = "touch $(@D)/hi")' > hello/BUILD

 Now run Bazel using --output_base and --install_base options, e.g.,